 Ibrahim Ahmad

-Ibrahim Ahmad is the senior editor at Viking Press.
+Ibrahim Ahmad is the executive editor at Viking Press.
 Prior to 2020, he was the editorial director at Akashic Books.
 He leads frequent writers workshops, teaches at the Wilkes University Graduate Creative Writing Program and Literary Publishing M.A.
 Program, and is the cofounder of Brooklyn Wordsmiths, an editorial and consulting program.
 In 2015, he was named one of four finalists for the inaugural Star Watch prize by Publishers Weekly, awarded to "young industry professionals who have distinguished themselves as future leaders of the industry."

 ReShonda Tate Billingsley